 - The restore will be completed after sometime.

-2 – Check For Hardware Issues
+2 – Check for Hardware Issues

 This hardware issue or errors in disks could be one of the strong reasons for the corrupted transaction log file.
-To detect the hardware issue, inspect the Event logs of Windows system as well as of application.
+To detect the hardware issue, inspect the Event logs of Windows system as well as of the SQL Server application.
 In case of any strong suspect, you should directly contact to the hardware vendor to fix the disk or drive issues or other issues related to the hardware.

 3 – Run DBCC CHECKDB Command